 Shop Setup

-A good woodworking bench height is usually somewhere around wrist height or slightly below when you are standing naturally, but the best height depends on the kind of work.
+A good woodworking bench height is usually around wrist height or slightly below when you are standing naturally, but the best height depends on the work.
 Lower benches tend to feel better for heavier hand tool work.
 Slightly higher benches tend to feel better for detail work, assembly, and lighter tasks.

 Bench height affects comfort, leverage, control, and fatigue.
 If a bench is too high, heavy work can feel awkward and weak.
 If it is too low, your back and shoulders can start to hate you during longer sessions.